biolab/orange2/docs/reference/rst/Orange.classification.rst

     ConstantClassifier always classifies to the same class and reports the same class probabilities.

+    .. attribute:: class_var

+        Class variable that the classifier predicts.

+    .. attribute:: default_val

+        Value returned by the classifier.

+    .. attribute:: default_distribution

+        Class probabilities returned by the classifier.

+    .. method:: __init__(variable, value, distribution)

-    Its constructor can be called without arguments, with a variable (for :obj:`class_var`), value (for :obj:`default_val`) or both.
-If the value is given and is of type :obj:`Orange.data.Value` (alternatives are an integer index of a discrete value or a continuous value), its attribute :obj:`Orange.data.Value.variable` will either be used for initializing :obj:`class_var` or checked against it, if :obj:`class_var` is given as an argument.
+        Constructor can be called without arguments, with a variable, value or both.
+If the value is given and is of type :obj:`Orange.data.Value`, its attribute

-    .. method:: __init__(class_var, default_val, default_distribution)

-        The constructor can be called without arguments, with a variable (for :obj:`class_var`), value (for :obj:`default_val`) or both.
-        If the value is given and is of type :obj:`Orange.data.Value` (alternatives are an integer index of a discrete value or a continuous value), its attribute :obj:`Orange.data.Value.variable` will either
+        :obj:`Orange.data.Value.variable` will either be used for
+        initializing
+        :obj:`~Orange.classification.ConstantClassifier.variable` or
-        be used for initializing :obj:`class_var` or checked against it, if :obj:`class_var` is given as an argument.
+        checked against it, if :obj:`variable` is given as an argument.

-        :param class_var: Class variable that the classifier predicts.
+        :param variable: Class variable that the classifier predicts.
+        :type variable: :obj:`Orange.feature.Descriptor`
-        :param default_val: Value that is returned by the classifier.
+        :param value: Value returned by the classifier.
+        :type value: :obj:`Orange.data.Value` or int (index) or float
-        :param default_distribution: Class probabilities returned by the classifier.
+        :param distribution: Class probabilities returned by the classifier.
+        :type dstribution: :obj:`Orange.statistics.distribution.Distribution`

     .. method:: __call__(instances, return_type)